cyvan31/JSSBinarySelfHeal/README.md

 Lets open Composer and perform the following tasks please:

-- Click New
+1. Click New
-- Select User Environment
+2. Select User Environment
-- Click on Dashboard
+3. Click on Dashboard
-- Click Next
+4. Click Next
-- Type in administrator password when prompted
+5. Type in administrator password when prompted
-- Right click on “Dashboard” under “Sources” and rename this package to SelfHeal
+6. Right click on “Dashboard” under “Sources” and rename this package to SelfHeal
-- On the right pane, right click on the “Users” folder and delete it
+7. On the right pane, right click on the “Users” folder and delete it
-- Navigate to /Library/LaunchDaemons/ and drag "com.managementcheck.it.plist" into the right pane of Composer
+8. Navigate to /Library/LaunchDaemons/ and drag "com.managementcheck.it.plist" into the right pane of Composer
-- Expand all of the folders until we see “com.managementcheck.it.plist" and click on it.
+9. Expand all of the folders until we see “com.managementcheck.it.plist" and click on it.
 Change the owner of this file to "ROOT" and the group to "WHEEL"
-- Leave the permissions at the default
+10. Leave the permissions at the default
-- Navigate to /Library/Scripts/ and drag “SelfHeal.sh" into the right pane of Composer
+11. Navigate to /Library/Scripts/ and drag “SelfHeal.sh" into the right pane of Composer
-- Expand all of the folders until wee “SelfHeal.sh” and click on it.
+12. Expand all of the folders until wee “SelfHeal.sh” and click on it.
 Change the owner of this file to “ROOT” and the group to “WHEEL"
-- Set the permissions for this file to 744
+13. Set the permissions for this file to 744
-- Click build as DMG
+14. Click build as DMG
-- Select our save location
+15. Select our save location
-- Add the DMG to Casper Admin
+16. Add the DMG to Casper Admin

-We can now create a policy to push out our DMG to end users.
-Our policy should look like this:

-- General payload filled out setting our trigger, execution frequency and the name of our policy
-- Add our DMG from above to install our LaunchDaemon and Script on the client
-- Click on the “Files and Process” payload and click edit
-- Scroll all the way down on the right pane and type the following under “Execute Command"
-    - launchctl load /Library/LaunchDaemons/com.managementcheck.it.plist
-- Scope the policy to our end users

 We will also need to create an additional policy that our Self Heal will verify the client can run